 need more evidence that i'm his #1 fan? i got you. i made what i believe was the first Brantley sign to appear at Progressive Field. actually, it read, "Michael Brantley's #1 fan." i brought it to the game on August 28, 2010, which lured him over to my section before the game and got me an autograph and a big smile from Michael himself. you can read all about that story here.

-i bought Michael's jersey before most people knew who he was, before his jersey was sold in the team shop, and before the tons of Brantley jerseys that are currently worn by fans all around the ballpark ever began to show up. i had mine custom made, too, in a women's size. i also made a custom women's blue Brantley 23 shirt before everyone else. i have his red and blue player signature shirts, a gray Brantley shirt, a pink women's Brantley shirt, a maroon women's Brantley tank top, and a Brantley 23 bracelet as well.
+i bought Michael's jersey before most people knew who he was, before his jersey was sold in the team shop, and before the tons of Brantley jerseys that are currently worn by fans all around the ballpark ever began to show up. i had mine custom made, too, in a women's size. i also made a custom women's blue Brantley 23 shirt before everyone else. i have his red and blue player signature shirts, a gray Brantley shirt, a pink women's Brantley shirt, a blue women's Brantley shirt with his name and number in red foil, a maroon women's Brantley tank top, and a Brantley 23 bracelet as well.

-oh, but that's not all the Brantley merch i have. i went to the Indians game on July 27, 2013, when they gave away a Brantley replica jersey, and left the ballpark with not one but TWO jerseys in my possession. and, not surprisingly, i also bought his 2014 All Star jersey on the day it was announced that he made the team. when the Indians came out with their emoji t-shirt towards the end of 2015 with a Brantley face on it, i bought that, too. besides that, when Michael made the 2017 All Star team, i naturally got his All Star "shirsey" as it's called, as well as a Brantley All Star jersey in a women's size, which was not easy to find but i did. additionally, i have numerous Brantley shirts that were designed by local Cleveland t-shirt establishments Fresh Brewed Tees and GV Art and Design, including a blue Dr. Smooth t-shirt (with his signature on it), a red Dr. Smooth bottle cap t-shirt (with his signature), a Boys of Summer t-shirt with Brantley on it (with his signature), a blue So Smooth It's Criminal t-shirt, and a red Brantley For President t-shirt. i also have a white Brantley 23 t-shirt and gray Michael Brantley sweatshirt from 500 Level. as for non-clothing items, i of course have the Brantley bobbleheads that the Indians gave away on September 1, 2014 and August 8, 2015. i also bought a Brantley bobble that was available for purchase in the Indians team shop. in addition, i'm proud to say that i own a Michael Brantley plush doll, which is the cutest thing if i do say so myself. i have a poster, numerous photos, and a plaque of Michael as well.
+oh, but that's not all the Brantley merch i have. i went to the Indians game on July 27, 2013, when they gave away a Brantley replica jersey, and left the ballpark with not one but TWO jerseys in my possession. and, not surprisingly, i also bought his 2014 All Star jersey on the day it was announced that he made the team. when the Indians came out with their emoji t-shirt towards the end of 2015 with a Brantley face on it, i bought that, too. besides that, when Michael made the 2017 All Star team, i naturally got his All Star "shirsey" as it's called, as well as a Brantley All Star jersey in a women's size, which was not easy to find but i did. i picked up a Dr. Smooth t-shirt, representing his nickname from MLB Players Weekend, in 2017 as well. additionally, i have numerous Brantley shirts that were designed by local Cleveland t-shirt establishments Fresh Brewed Tees and GV Art and Design, including a blue Dr. Smooth t-shirt (with his signature on it), a red Dr. Smooth bottle cap t-shirt (with his signature), a Boys of Summer t-shirt with Brantley on it (with his signature), a blue So Smooth It's Criminal t-shirt, and a red Brantley For President t-shirt. i also have a white Brantley 23 t-shirt and gray Michael Brantley sweatshirt from 500 Level. as for non-clothing items, i of course have the Brantley bobbleheads that the Indians gave away on September 1, 2014 and August 8, 2015. i also bought a Brantley bobble that was available for purchase in the Indians team shop. in addition, i'm proud to say that i own a Michael Brantley plush doll, which is the cutest thing if i do say so myself. i have a poster, numerous photos, and a plaque of Michael as well.

 the plethora of blogs that i post here should prove my claim as well. i take notes during every game Michael plays in and tweet the details of all his plate appearances and defensive plays. then when each game is done, i copy his game stats neatly into my Brantley #s notebook, which later get typed up into a blog on here. i calculate all his monthly #s and averages myself. i don't simply pull his numbers off a statistics website like baseball-reference.com. i don't need to; i'm practically Brantley-reference.com lol